mythridium/godot_wry/docs/guide/getting-started.md

 ## Rendering webview

-Once Godot WRY is installed and enabled, you can add it a [WebView](/reference/webview) node to your scene:
+Once Godot WRY is installed and enabled, you can add a [WebView](/reference/webview) node to your scene:

 1. In the Scene panel, click the "+" button or right-click and select "Add Child Node".
 2. Search for "WebView", select it and then click "Create".